apache/druid/docs/querying/sql.md

 `AGG(expr) FILTER(WHERE whereExpr)`.
 Filtered aggregators will only aggregate rows that match their filter.
 It's possible for two aggregators in the same SQL query to have different filters.

-Only the COUNT aggregation can accept DISTINCT.
+Only the COUNT and ARRAY_AGG aggregations can accept DISTINCT.

 > The order of aggregation operations across segments is not deterministic.
 This means that non-commutative aggregation
 > functions can produce inconsistent results across the same query.